Girvan: Local festivals

+The Girvan Traditional Folk Festival takes place each year, on the Mayday holiday weekend.
+There were folk festivals held in the town from the mid 1960s however the Festival, in its current form, began proper in 1975.
+The Festival is one of Scotland's longest-established gatherings of folk and traditional musicians and played a defining role in the Scottish Folk Revival – serving both as a significant annual celebration for traditional singers but also as a major session festival.
+Girvan's long-standing folk club which played a foundational role in the early years of the Festival has recently been revitalised and re-christened as the Girvan Folk & Music Club.

-Girvan RNLI harbour gala takes place each summer, usually in July, with music, stalls, fun fair, rescue displays and emergency services.
-Girvan Lifeboat station recently received their new Shannon Class all-weather lifeboat, powered by water jets making it the most manoeuvrable and capable all-weather boat in the fleet.
-13-23 Elizabeth and Gertrude Allan is the 2nd Shannon Class lifeboat in Scotland and the 1st on the west coast.
+Girvan lifeboat harbour gala takes place each summer, usually in July, with music, stalls, fun fair, rescue displays and emergency services.

-The Girvan Traditional Folk Festival takes place on the first weekend of May each year.
-Girvan also has a folk music club.

 The Lowland Gathering takes place on the first Sunday of June each year in the Victory Park in the centre of the town.

-The annual Festival of Light takes place in October with a six-week lantern project resulting in the river of light lantern procession and shorefront performance.
+The annual Festival of Light organised by CRAG community arts takes place in October with a six-week lantern project resulting in the river of light lantern procession and shorefront performance.
 The autumn lantern project is a celebration of the lanternmakers and the people of Carrick.